-The question, then, is: How do anesthetics, as these things are called, stop the working of the brain?
-Such an anesthetic as chloroform is made up of certain chemical molecules.
-When chloroform is breathed these molecules pass into the substance of the brain itself.
+The question, then, is: How do chloroform work as an anesthetic, and stop the working of the brain?
+Chloroform is made up of certain chemical molecules.
+When chloroform is breathed, these molecules pass into the substance of the brain itself.
 There the chloroform molecules combine with the molecules of the brain, probably with the result that the brain can no longer use up the oxygen in the blood, and so has to stop working.
-But as soon as the person stops breathing chloroform his blood going to the brain becomes free of it.
-The chloroform then passes back from his brain into the blood, and is breathed away by the lungs, going back the same way it came, and the person becomes conscious again.
+But as soon as the person stops breathing chloroform, their blood that goes to the brain becomes free of it.
+The chloroform then passes back from their brain into the blood and is breathed away by the lungs, going back the same way it came, and the person becomes conscious again.